course-details-portlet

 If there is a re-sit examination, the examination form may be changed from written to oral.

-Mandatory exercises can be approved from earlier semesters if retaking the exam - contact the institute
+Mandatory exercises can be approved from earlier semesters if retaking the exam, contact the course responsible.

 Course materials